 Some location errors occur by mistake, with interviewers carrying out interviews in the wrong place because–for example–the selected neighborhood shares a name with an area in a different location within the same country.
 LAPOP’s Location Consistency Check (LCC) ensures that interviewers are in the right location before an interview takes place.
 The LCC works as follows: Fieldwork supervisors assign interviewers to work areas (such as a census segment), and the interviewer is informed of that selection.
 Before starting data collection on any given day, the enumerator affirms their location for the selected area.
 To do so, the interviewer selects the Primary Sampling Unit (municipality or neighborhood) in which they believe they are located.
 If they select an area that does not correspond to the selected sample location, the software immediately informs the interviewer of the problem so that it can be corrected.
 The LCC provides another check, which in conjunction with the Geo-Fence, helps ensure that interviewers collect data from the location selected in the sample and not from another community with an identical or similar name.

-LAPOP implemented a multi-tiered quality control process for fieldwork in the 2016/17 studies.
-In addition to the above checks, we program the SurveyToGo software to silently record a subset of items over the course of each interview (all respondents are informed before the interview begins that for the purpose of quality control snippets of the enumerator’s work will be recorded).
+LAPOP implements a multi-tiered quality control process for fieldwork.
+In addition to the above checks, we program the SurveyToGo software to silently record a subset of items over the course of each interview (all respondents are informed before the interview begins for the purpose of quality control snippets of the enumerator’s work will be recorded).
 Fieldwork teams listen to the recordings from 100% of interviews to ensure that enumerators adhere to best survey practices.
 Auditors take note of and record in the web-based version of the program, the number and nature of errors using LAPOP’s Quality Assurance Chapter (QuAC).
-Interviews with many errors, based on a scoring system we have developed, are cancelled and then replaced by field teams.
-A second level quality control team listens to a random subset of these recordings to ensure the quality of interviews and the quality of field teams’ checks.
-This system allows us to provide quality feedback to interviewers and field supervisors as the survey proceeds in real-time, thus correcting errors in study implementation early in fieldwork, cancelling and replacing low-quality interviews, and giving appropriate recognition to high-quality work.
+Interviews with many errors, based on a scoring system we have developed, are canceled and then replaced by field teams.
+A second-level quality control team at LAPOP listens to a random subset of these recordings to ensure the quality of interviews and the quality of field teams’ checks.
+This system allows us to provide quality feedback to interviewers and field supervisors as the survey proceeds in real-time, thus correcting errors in study implementation early in fieldwork, canceling and replacing low-quality interviews, and giving appropriate recognition to high-quality work.